3 unstable releases

 Pre-requisites

 • A willingness to tolerate some instability.
-This crate is effectively a stop-gap until more native asynchronous support exists within Diesel.
+This crate effectively originated as a stop-gap until more native asynchronous support existed within Diesel.

 Comparisons with existing crates